Niko Bellic: Conception and development

 Niko's design underwent a few changes, but was finalised early in development.
 His outfit underwent several changes based on Eastern Europeans, particularly photographs of men fighting in winter wars in Yugoslavia and Chechnya.
 The primary motivation for the design was a face to convey the appropriate emotions and a body that could move nicely with the new animations.
 The in-game purchasable outfits were also designed to fit with the character.
 The writers found that Niko needed a motivation to come to America, so they created his cousin, Roman.
 Houser felt that the two could not be brothers as there would be a deeper level of familiarity than necessary.
 He described the two as a double act, with Roman's fantasist charm playing off Niko's tough cynicism.
 The team gave other non-playable characters (NPCs) more definable behaviours and dialogue to make them feel more alive.

-Michael Hollick, voice of Niko Bellic, won a Spike TV award for "Best Performance by a Human Male".

 Niko is voiced by Michael Hollick.
 Hollick was paid about for his voice acting and motion-capture work over the course of about 15 months from 2006 to 2007.
 Hollick was paid about $1,050 a day for his work on the game, about 50% more than the standard Screen Actors Guild-negotiated rate for actors, although he claimed it was still a fraction of the income he would receive from a film or TV-show performance, and that he was upset about not getting residuals from game sales, putting the blame on the union for not securing such agreements.
 Hollick told The New York Times that while he was a theatre student at Carnegie Mellon University he developed a talent for dialects.

 Russian actor Vladimir Mashkov claims he was in discussions with Rockstar Games to voice the character, and that the character's appearance is based on him, specifically from his role of the Serbian soldier, Sasha Ivanic, in the 2001 movie Behind Enemy Lines, but he ultimately turned down the offer.
 Actor and former mixed martial artist Bas Rutten performed the motion capture for Niko's fighting scenes; he worked on the game for over a year, and brought mixed martial artist Amir Perets for additional work.
 Niko's fighting style is primarily Krav Maga.

 Niko's nationality is unspecified in the game and is subject to debate.
 It was believed by some that he was Russian, Serbian, or Croatian.
 Executive producer Sam Houser spoke on the matter, saying that Niko is "from that grey part of broken-down Eastern Europe", suggesting that Niko's nationality was left intentionally vague or to the interpretation of the player.
 Following the game's release, several journalists referred to Niko as Serbian.
-In the game, Niko occasionally makes statements in Serbo-Croatian however it is suggested by his cousin Roman that Niko speaks the Serbian variety.
-Dan Houser has confirmed that Niko is Serbian.
+In the game, Niko occasionally makes statements in Serbo-Croatian; however, it is suggested by his cousin Roman that Niko speaks the Serbian variety.